Comcast/xml-selector/README.md

 ### The Longer Version

-xQ provides an interface for efficiently and accurately working with XML documents.
+XML Selector provides an interface for efficiently and accurately working with XML documents.
 To get a sense of how it helps save you coding time, consider the following XML document:

 ```xml
 <document>